-We have audited the accompanying financial statements of the governmental activities and business-type activities of the Town of Urbanna, Virginia ("The Town"), as of and for the year ended June 30, 2023, and the related notes to the financial statements which collectively comprise The Town's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities and business-type activities, each major fund, and the aggregate remaining fund information of the Town of Urbanna, Virginia ("The Town"), as of and for the year ended June 30, 2024, and the related notes to the financial statements which collectively comprise The Town's basic financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities, the business-type activities of the Town of Urbanna, Virginia, as of June 30, 2023, and the respective changes in financial position and cash flows thereof and the respective budgetary comparison for the General Fund for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities, the business-type activities of the Town of Urbanna, Virginia, as of June 30, 2024, and the respective changes in financial position and cash flows thereof and the respective budgetary comparison for the General Fund for the year then ended in accordance with accounting principles generally accepted in the United States of America.